 As the Stanford community adjusts to the new realities created by COVID-19 we recognize the unique challenges created by moving to a university-wide remote teaching and learning environment.
 To help aid students in adhering to the Honor Code within a remote learning environment, here are some suggestions for making this transition.

-Ensure you understand the expectations of each course and each assignment/exam: While this is a new experience for students as well as for instructors, the tenants of the Honor Code still apply.
+Ensure you understand the expectations of each course and each assignment/exam: While this is a new experience for students as well as for instructors, the tenets of the Honor Code still apply.
 Students may only use resources/aid that is permitted in completing course assignments/exams, and instructors continue to have an obligation to avoid, as far as practicable, academic procedures that create temptations to violate the Honor Code.
 As such, it is crucial to understand the expectations for each course you are in and each assignment/exam.
 For example:

 Permitted vs. unpermitted collaboration.
 Understand when you are allowed to consult with other students about assignments and the boundaries of this collaboration.
 For example, when completing an individual assignment where peer collaboration is permitted, the expectation is still that your final assignment be solely in your own words and not shared with other students.
 Even when students put an equal amount of work into composing joint answers, collective responsives are only appropriate for individual assignments when they are expressly permitted.
 Similarly, some courses allow a degree of collaboration but limit what can be discussed.
 In these situations, ensure you understand the line between permitted and unpermitted collaboration.